zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Gets all revoked certificates (both root and non-root).
+Gets all revoked certificates.
+This query works for all types of certificates (PAA, PAI, NOC_ROOT, NOC_ICA).

-Revocation here just means removing it from the ledger.
+Revocation works as a soft-delete, meaning that the certificates are not entirely removed but moved from the approved list to the revoked list.
 If a Revocation Distribution Point (such as RFC5280 Certificate Revocation List) published to the ledger needs to be queried, please use [GET_PKI_REVOCATION_DISTRIBUTION_POINT](#get_pki_revocation_distribution_point).

 Should be sent to trusted nodes only.